johnchronis/uw-search/README.md

 When the dataset is "file" then the file identified by "path of file" specifies the keys that will be used in the dataset.
 When a dataset from a file is used the DatasetSize parameter does not affect the size of the dataset.The file should contain one key per line.
-Examples of dataaset file can be foundin src/datasets folder.
+Examples of dataset file can be found in the src/datasets folder.

-For explanation of the parameters and dataset please refer to our paper: ["Efficiently Searching In-Memory Sorted Arrays:Revenge of the Interpolation
+For explanation of the parameters and dataset please refer to our paper:
-Search?"](http://pages.cs.wisc.edu/~jignesh/publ/Revenge_of_the_Interpolation_Search.pdf).
+["Efficiently Searching In-Memory Sorted Arrays:Revenge of the Interpolation Search?"](http://pages.cs.wisc.edu/~jignesh/publ/Revenge_of_the_Interpolation_Search.pdf).

 ### Algorithms